Joël Epalle: International career

 Epalle was capped with Cameroon and was a participant at the 2000 Olympic Games and at the 2002 FIFA World Cup.
 So far, he gained 31 caps with Cameroon and scored two goals.
-His first ever cap for Cameroon was on 26 November 1995, in a match against Gabon in Libreville for Bellier Africa Tournament.
+His first cap for Cameroon was on 26 November 1995, in a match against Gabon in Libreville for Bellier Africa Tournament.
 His debut was made while aged 17 years and 283, making him the tenth youngest player to gain a full cap for Cameroon at that time (16th nowadays).

 2000 Summer Olympics football tournament

 Epalle played in the opening match of Cameroon, coming in as a substitute in the 78th minute for Serge Branco, in a match that his team won by a 3–2 scoreline.
 He started the next match against United States, a 1–1 draw, but he was substituted by Daniel Kome in the 65th minute, just after the United States team scored its goal.
 He was benched in the two next matches, a 1–1 draw against the Czech Republic.
-The situation did not change in the quarter final match against Brazil, a match that Cameroon won 2–1 after extra time.
+The situation did not change in the quarter-final match against Brazil, a match that Cameroon won 2–1 after extra time.
 He featured again in the semi-final, a 1–2 win over Chile, as he came in to replace Modeste Mbami in the 65th minute.
 In the final, against Spain he came in as a substitute in the 91st minute to replace Serge Branco for the extra-time.
-The score was 2–2 after extra-time and Cameroon finally won 5–3 in the penalty shoot-out to be named Olympic Gold Medallists.
+The score was 2–2 after extra-time and Cameroon finally won 5–3 in the penalty shoot-out to be named Olympic gold medallists.

 2008 Africa Cup of Nations

-Epalle was a starter in the opening match of the tournament for The Indomitable Lions,a 4–2 loss against defending champions Egypt.
+Epalle was a starter in the opening match of the tournament for the "Indomitable Lions", a 4–2 loss against defending champions Egypt.
 He was an unused substitute in Cameroon's 5–1 win against Zambia, but he reappeared in the final match of the group stage, a 3–0 win against Sudan.
-In the quarter final against Tunisia he came in as a substitute in the 62nd minute for Emana to help his team win the match, as he assisted Mbia, with a flick-on, to score the match decider in extra time.
-In the semi final, Epalle came in for Idrissou in the start of second half to help his team advance to the final.
-In the final Epalle was at the starting eleven, but he was substituted, in the 65th minute by M'bami, in a match that saw Egypt getting crowned Africa Cup of Nations champions for a sixth time.
+In the quarter-final against Tunisia he came in as a substitute in the 62nd minute for Emana to help his team win the match, as he assisted Mbia, with a flick-on, to score the match decider in extra time.
+In the semi-final, Epalle came in for Idrissou in the start of second half to help his team advance to the final.
+In the final Epalle was at the starting eleven, but he was substituted, in the 65th minute by M'bami, in a match that saw Egypt crowned Africa Cup of Nations champions for a sixth time.